 Though undoubtedly one of the Death Grips releases that is more of an acquired taste, I take this first disc of The Powers That B separately because each is more or less an individual album in its own right.

 This separate entity is still a formidable force, slathered with raw electronics that chronicle the stage between the matrix and the world of the real, vocals smattered atop like shattered stained glass effigies to all of the pain and violence that the 20th century has wrought upon mankind, with lyrics that posit far more questions than answers.

 Continuing the late list trend we have established of beguiling intensity, I lay this album before you in the hopes that it is not too much for you to consider at this stage.

-PEG sets a high bar for self respect in a time where record labels can run rings around anyone they want.
+PEG sets a high bar for self-respect in a time when record labels can run rings around anyone they want.

 16. Uneven Compromise – Lil Ugly Mane

 Though not technically an album, this EP from mid West’s Lil Ugly Mane undoubtedly boasts the scope of a full length while merging all of the individual tracks into one cohesive piece of music, unique for vinyl record types.

 Each phase of the release passes through some of the main thematic concerns of Lil Ugly Mane’s rap and hip hop artistry: the first sees him delving into the vat of blood that is horrorcore; the second is an instrumental / sample collage on artistic integrity in hip hop; the third an expertly ciphered oration of a friend’s gradual decline into substance abuse.

 This sophomore release from arguably one of rap’s coolest trios is a groundbreaking release despite sounding so effortless.

 This is oft considered one of the first hip hop albums to consciously consider the influence of jazz on the holistic sound of hip hop, making use of both samples and live instrumentation to get its various points across, offering forth another psychogeographical tour through the New York of their conception.